 Journalists in Classrooms (JiC) is a grassroots network of journalists committed to equipping students with the knowledge and tools necessary for civic engagement.
 Founded in Sacramento in fall 2018, we work directly with educators to bring news literacy into classrooms through a combination of live guest speaker visits by local journalists and news literacy training for teachers.
-We aim to instill students with the capacity to independently discern factual, detached reporting from opinion, advertising, and disinformation.
-We work at the district level to ensure consistency and continuity.
+We aim to instill students with the capacity to independently discern factual journalism from advertising and mis- or disinformation.
 Presently we focus on schools in Sacramento.

 We believe in transforming education to meet the challenges created by a misleading online information environment.
 This starts with local journalists who share reporting and fact-checking skills with students and educators in their community to foster enhanced understanding of news content and improved ability to ask insightful questions — skills critical to all forms of learning.
 Greater understanding of news media inspires youth to participate in scholastic journalism, shown to improve academic performance.
 We work with our partner The SacCounty Breeze, a county-wide student newspaper, to funnel interested students into student reporting opportunities.

 In Spring 2019, we raised roughly $6,000 through our fiscal agent California Press Foundation (CalPress) to cover costs of a professional development day around news literacy for Sacramento teachers.
 We held the event in August 2019.
 The funding we raised also helps us maintain JiC’s website, costs for CalPress to process funding, and educational materials for guest speaker visits.
 JiC is not part of CalPress.
 We are interested in raising additional funding to expand our operations.

 To inquire about donating to JiC, visiting a classroom, or bringing JiC to your classroom, write to us at email@example.com.